islco/sudo/source/_posts/2016-11-29-early-days-in-vr.md

 ### Positioning

 Positioning of the HTC Vive came out of the box as a blueprint component.
 A blueprint component is a ready-made piece of visual code that is made with integration points (an API) ready to be incorporated into your game.
 It comes ready to inform your game on each tick on the position of each controller, which buttons have been pressed, the orientation of each controller, and other useful data.
-Unfortunately, one of the problems we ran into early on was that this component was never designed with multiplayer support in mind.
+Unfortunately, one of the problems we ran into early on was that this component was never designed with multiplayer support in mind, a known bug with the engine itself that hadn't been resolved by the time of writing this blog post.
 As soon as we had two clients connected into the same session, the component would try to control both clients at the same time, so we had to implement our own solution.

 Luckily, the Unreal engine had us covered.
 There was an API for listening to Motion Controllers per controller index (effectively, per player), so we could then only replicate that information to our servers selectively, thus isolating the data sent out to the server to the player in question.